Big debts and dwindling cash: Ukraine tests creditors' nerves

 An International Monetary Fund loan would at a stroke resolve many of the problems, putting cash in the bank and reassuring global investors.
 But the IMF’s loan conditions -- currency flexibility and cutting energy subsidies -- will be unpalatable to a government facing elections in 2015.

-Russia, Ukraine’s main source of energy and bank loans, has been angered by Kiev’s efforts to cozy up to the European Union.
+Russia, Ukraine’s main source of energy and bank loans, has been angered by Kiev’s efforts to cosy up to the European Union.

 Export revenues are down, along with prices for steel, which comprises a quarter of Ukraine’s exports.
 And if C-rated Ukraine were to issue Eurobonds, it would have to pay 10 percent-plus yields to induce investors to buy.